Skip to main content

 Finally, the big reveal.
 We get Grazola—crunchy, sweet, salty granola.
 And yes, the link’s in bio, so everyone can place their order for it in only a few clicks.

-While that kind of product unveil may be a smart strategy for teasing your upcoming BFCM deals, take a look at how Graza uses email marketing a little differently.
+While that kind of product unveil may be a smart marketing and CRM strategy for teasing your upcoming BFCM deals, take a look at how Graza uses email marketing a little differently.
 Here, they share exciting incentives with their subscribers, from a 24% discount on a 4-pack of their “Drizzle” olive oil to a free “cooklet” with purchase.

 Image shows an email from olive oil brand Graza, featuring a zoomed-in photo of someone preparing salad dressing by pouring Graza oil into a bowl and whisking it together with other ingredients.
 A sticker over the photo reads, “get a 4-pack 24% off.”
 The email explains that the discount applies automatically because “salad season is forever.”
 Further down, it advertises a free “Drizzle Freak” cooklet, the brand’s very limited-edition, sold-out pamphlet featuring “incredibly delicious salad dressing recipes.”
-The CTA button reads, “shop Drizzle.”
+The CTA button reads, “Shop Drizzle.”

 Source: Milled